 Funding of the degree program is based on monies available for each fiscal year.
 The County will agree to make a contribution of up to 50% of each approved training course for each employee per fiscal year.

 The general policy provisions can be found in the first section of the policy (8-1).
 The policy is divided into two new sections: Skill Development Programs (8-2) and Degree Programs (8-3).
 This program is not intended to replace department-specific training or courses provided by the Human Resources Department.
 It is also not intended to replace costs currently covered by departmental budgets such as initial licenses and renewals, job required certifications (or re-certifications), etc

-Applications for the Fall Semester should be provided to Human Resources by August 1, 2018.
+Applications for the Fall Semester should be provided to Human Resources by the proceeding August 1st deadline.

-Applications for the Spring Semester should be provided to Human Resources by Dec.
-1, 2018.
+Applications for the Spring Semester should be provided to Human Resources by the proceeding December 1st deadline.